Kim Fowley: 1970s

 In 1978, Fowley formed the Orchids, another all-female rock band, with Laurie McAllister, the last bassist from The Runaways, and Sandy Fury, a 13-year-old rock prodigy on rhythm guitar and vocals.

 In 1979, Fowley signed new artists, such as Tommy Rock, the Popsicles, and the Orchids.
 Fowley promoted "Kim Fowley Night" featuring these bands at the Whisky a Go Go.
 Fowley brought Stiv Bators & the Dead Boys, the Popsicles, and the Orchids into Leon Russell's Cherokee Recording Studio in Hollywood to record "LA, LA (I'm on a Hollywood High)".
+Also in 1979, Fowley produced the five man group Streettalk at Mandrill Studios in Auckland, New Zealand.